 Noise, resolution and sensitivity

-These images show 72ppi (100% on a computer screen) sections of images of a resolution chart, captured using the lens set to its optimum f/5.6 aperture.
+These images show 72ppi (100% on a computer screen) sections of images of a resolution chart, captured using the Sigma 105mm f/2.8 macro lens.
 We show the section of the resolution chart where the camera starts to fail to reproduce the lines separately.
-The higher the number visible in these images, the better the camera’s detail resolution at the specified sensitivity setting.
+The higher the number visible in these images, the better the camera’s detail resolution is at the specified sensitivity setting.